redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.4-build-iso/README.md

 The steps in this exercise are based on [this KB article](https://access.redhat.com/solutions/60959), which we'll walk through for reference.
 However, in the interest of time, we'll be using a script to generate the ISO.

-> **Note**
->
-> A special thanks to Mr. James Harmison for the ISO generation script.
-Be sure to give him a hearty thank you the next time you see him.

 It's recommended to execute these steps either on your laptop if you have a physical device, or on the edge hypervisor if available, as those are the places where we'll need the customized ISO.

 ### Step 1 - Grabbing the RHEL Boot ISO